RamonBell/my_ha_setup/README.md

 ## Flood and Fire Automations

 # Nodered
  I use both Node Red and automations in HA.
-I feel that they can compliment each other greatly. i use Node red for more complicated automations with complex conditions.
+I feel that they can compliment each other greatly.
+I use Node red for more complicated automations with complex conditions.
 1) I like the visualization of the flow.
-2) I suck at Yaml and unless I can use the UI the automation will fail.
+2) I suck at Yaml and unless I can use the UI the automation, or steal someone else's code, it will fail.
 Here is a link for my Node Red flows: https://github.com/RamonBell/my_ha_setup/blob/main/nodered%20flows

 # Sensors
  I use alot of sensors that make decisions for my home automations